OmaraI/Mathematical-Modelling---MSc/README.md

-# Mathematical-Modelling-MSc
+# Infectious Disease Dynamics and Mathematical Modelling Assignment
 A mini project work done during my MSc degree in Makerere University (2019-2022).
-This was a group mini project to model the Ebola virus outbreak in the West African Epidemic
+This was a group project to model the Ebola virus outbreak in Liberia in 2014

 # Group Members:
 1. Omara Isaac Emmanuel